influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withMaxDuration(maxDuration)
 ```

-MaxDuration is the maximum amount of time allowed for the backoff strategy
+"MaxDuration is the maximum amount of time allowed for the backoff strategy"

 ## obj spec.securityContext

-PodSecurityContext holds pod-level security attributes and common container settings.
+"PodSecurityContext holds pod-level security attributes and common container settings.
 Some fields are also present in container.securityContext.
-Field values of container.securityContext take precedence over field values of PodSecurityContext.
+Field values of container.securityContext take precedence over field values of PodSecurityContext."

 ### fn spec.securityContext.withFsGroup